pythonarcade/arcade/README.md

 [pyglet]: https://github.com/pyglet/pyglet
 [Games Made with Arcade]: https://api.arcade.academy/en/latest/sample_games.html Arcade is built on top of [pyglet][] and OpenGL.
-See [Games Made with Arcade][] for game jam entries and more.
+See [Games Made with Arcade][] for example game jam entries and more.

 [Arcade Discord Server]: https://discord.gg/ZjGDqMp